Data Analyst, Cisco

-I did my research on what a pilot needed, and I wanted the best qualifications and did Physics and Mathematics for my GCEs in India.
-I also took on Further Mathematics.
+I did my research on what qualifications a pilot should have and India had the strictest criteria which was Physics and Mathematics.
+So I picked those subjects for my GCEs and also took on Further Mathematics.
 I started flying school during the weekends at age 16, whilst doing my GCEs during the week.
 I had my private pilot license by 18 and got A*A*A in my exams.

-I still plan to one day return to flying – my first STEM dream – and it’s something I continue to work on.
+I do plan on returning to flying one day; my first STEM dream – and it’s something I continue to work on.

 The first step to solving a problem is to recognise there is one.
 Being part of a Board of women who understand the varying challenges of being a female in a male dominated industry, and working to actively change that balance, whilst also encouraging young talent find its way into this rewarding environment, is invigorating and pioneering.

 When I joined the WYPB in 2015, I looked at the numbers around the number of females in mixed vs same sex schools who went onto STEM careers.
-The results were eye opening and a testament to the fact that majority of the Board at that time had gone to all girls’ schools.
-Being in an environment where all subjects are girls’ subjects seemed to have factored into a significant effect where subjects weren’t considered to be as gendered.
+The results were eye opening and a testament to the fact that majority of the board at the time had gone to all girls’ schools.
+Being in an environment where all subjects were girls’ subjects factored significantly as subjects weren’t considered to be as gendered.